forewing/webrcon-server/README.md

 ## Shortcut group preset

+Welcome to add presets for more games!

-- By default (`preset` config is empty), the server will use `statics/preset-csgo-default.json`.
+- By default (`preset` config is empty), the server will use `presets/csgo-default.json`.

-- You may use your custom preset by setting `preset` to corresponding path.
+- You may use other preset listed in `presets/` by setting `preset` to corresponding file name.

+- If the file name set by `preset` cannot be found in `presets/`, the server will consider it as a path to your custom preset, and load it.

 - The preset must be a valid json and follow the style: